Picts: Kings and kingdoms

 More small kingdoms may have existed.
 Some evidence suggests that a Pictish kingdom also existed in Orkney.
 De Situ Albanie is not the most reliable of sources, and the number of kingdoms, one for each of the seven sons of Cruithne, the eponymous founder of the Picts, may well be grounds enough for disbelief.
 Regardless of the exact number of kingdoms and their names, the Pictish nation was not a united one.

-For most of Pictish recorded history the kingdom of Fortriu appears dominant, so much so that king of Fortriu and king of the Picts may mean one and the same thing in the annals.
+For most of Pictish recorded history, the kingdom of Fortriu appears dominant, so much so that king of Fortriu and king of the Picts may mean one and the same thing in the annals.
 This was previously thought to lie in the area around Perth and southern Strathearn; however, recent work has convinced those working in the field that Moray (a name referring to a very much larger area in the High Middle Ages than the county of Moray) was the core of Fortriu.

-The Picts are often said to have practised matrilineal kingship succession on the basis of Irish legends and a statement in Bede's history.
+The Picts are often thought to have practised matrilineal kingship succession on the basis of Irish legends and a statement in Bede's history.
 The kings of the Picts when Bede was writing were Bridei and Nechtan, sons of Der Ilei, who indeed claimed the throne through their mother Der Ilei, daughter of an earlier Pictish king.

 In Ireland, kings were expected to come from among those who had a great-grandfather who had been king.
 Kingly fathers were not frequently succeeded by their sons, not because the Picts practised matrilineal succession, but because they were usually followed by their own brothers or cousins (agnatic seniority), more likely to be experienced men with the authority and the support necessary to be king.
 This was similar to tanistry.

+The only woman ruler, mentioned in early Scottish history, is the Pictish Queen in 617, who summoned pirates to massacre Donnán and his companions on the island of Eigg.

 The nature of kingship changed considerably during the centuries of Pictish history.
 While earlier kings had to be successful war leaders to maintain their authority, kingship became rather less personalised and more institutionalised during this time.
 Bureaucratic kingship was still far in the future when Pictland became Alba, but the support of the church, and the apparent ability of a small number of families to control the kingship for much of the period from the later 7th century onwards, provided a considerable degree of continuity.
 In much the same period, the Picts' neighbours in Dál Riata and Northumbria faced considerable difficulties, as the stability of succession and rule that previously benefited them ended.

 The later Mormaers are thought to have originated in Pictish times, and to have been copied from, or inspired by, Northumbrian usages.
 It is unclear whether the Mormaers were originally former kings, royal officials, or local nobles, or some combination of these.
 Likewise, the Pictish shires and thanages, traces of which are found in later times, are thought to have been adopted from their southern neighbours.